Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 #### Link Capacity and Receiving Rate Estimation {#bandwidth-estimation}

-Estimates of link capacity and receiving rate, in packets/bytes per second, are calculated at the receiver side during file/message transmission ({{data-transmission-mode}}).
+Estimates of link capacity and receiving rate, in packets/bytes per second, are calculated at the receiver side during file transmission ({{data-transmission-modes}}).
 It is worth noting that the receiving rate estimate, while available during the entire data transmission period, is used only during the slow start phase of the congestion control algorithm ({{default-fileCC-slow-start}}).